 How do TBMs work?

-These machines use the latest tunnelling technology and are custom designed and built to suit ground conditions in Melbourne’s west.
+Tunnel boring machines (TBM) use the latest tunnelling technology and are custom designed and built to suit ground conditions in Melbourne’s west.

-The TBMs will operate like moving underground factories, using their giant cutting heads to burrow through soil and rock under Melbourne’s west while progressively installing a watertight concrete lining behind them to create the new tunnels.
+TBMs operate like moving underground factories, using their giant cutting heads to burrow through soil and rock.
+The two TBMs on the West Gate Tunnel Project, named Bella and Vida, will burrow under Melbourne’s west while progressively installing a watertight concrete lining behind them to create the new tunnels.

 Each machine will weigh in at around 4,000 tonnes each and will stand 15.6 metres in diameter – as tall as a five-story building – and will be 90 metres long.